08/08/2023

 • Successfully managing supply chain complexity and providing enhanced transparency

-“Digitalization is becoming a competitive necessity for grocery supply chain members who cannot stay behind if they want to survive in this cut-throat environment.”
+‘Digitalisation is becoming a competitive necessity for grocery supply chain members who cannot stay behind if they want to survive in this cut-throat environment.’

 - Neil Ashworth, Non-Executive Director, Retail Logistics Expert

-Data is the new gold and can enhance your business if you know how to leverage it.
-Though retailers operating in hyper-competitive markets can be reluctant to share their data, when Real-Time Data Visibility (RTDV) is integrated into the Transportation Management Platform it provides valuable insights to make data-driven decisions, improve operational efficiency, mitigate costs and be more sustainable.
+Data is the new gold and can enhance your business if you know how to use it.
+Though retailers operating in hyper-competitive markets can be reluctant to share their data, when real-time data visibility (RTDV) is integrated into the Transportation Management Platform, it provides valuable insights, which help you make data-driven decisions, improve operational efficiency, mitigate costs and be more sustainable.

 Nestlé: a Visibility case study

-With end-to-end load visibility combined with real-time insights derived from reams of data processed by the platform, they mitigated higher costs and achieved operational savings by avoiding escalations and increasing stability within the supply chain.
+With end-to-end load visibility combined with real-time insights derived from large amounts of data processed by the platform, they mitigated higher costs and achieved operational savings by avoiding escalations and increasing stability within the supply chain.

 Shippers and retailers often find it challenging to verify their pricing strategies when negotiating with carriers.
 This is mainly due to the lack of external reference points from a procurement standpoint.
-Data tools like Market Insights provide an effective solution to these challenges – offering real-time insights into European transport markets, lanes, and their development.
-It provides external, neutral, and trustworthy market indexes – including capacity, contract and spot rates - and assists in smartly allocating loads between spot and contract, procuring the best rates, and achieving real procurement savings.
+Data tools like Market Insights provide an effective solution to these challenges, offering real-time insights into European transport markets, lanes and their development.
+It provides external, neutral and trustworthy market indexes—including capacity, contract and spot rates—and helps intelligently allocate loads between spot and contract options, secure the best rates and achieve tangible procurement savings.

 In Europe, retail warehouses have evolved throughout recent decades.
-These hubs took responsibility from suppliers for distributing products to retail stores, meaning retailers need visibility of incoming and outgoing loads.
-In this instance, inbound and outbound deliveries pass through the facility, and delays of one impact the other.
-In the realm of inbound logistics, challenges lie in accurately tracking the whereabouts and estimated time of arrival of deliveries to effectively organize unloading and processing.
-On the outbound side, inefficient route planning and poor coordination of deliveries means costly transit fees, more transportation waste, and reduced overall efficiency.
+These hubs have taken the responsibility off the suppliers’ shoulders when it comes to distributing products to retail stores.
+However, it does mean that retailers need visibility of incoming and outgoing loads.
+Inbound and outbound deliveries pass through the facility at the same time, and if one is delayed, this creates a domino effect.
+In the realm of inbound logistics, the challenge lies in accurately tracking the whereabouts and estimated time of arrival of deliveries to effectively organise unloading and processing.
+On the outbound side, inefficient route planning and poor coordination of deliveries means costly transit fees, more transportation waste and reduced overall efficiency.

 Lower Emissions = Bigger Savings